 Every college and university has an internal suicide prevention reporting structure and resource.
 My suggestion is to research the resources in your community and have this information available before you need it.
 Education from these sources is the best way to help identify and prevent such a significant public health problem among U.S. military service members who are now enrolled at or entering colleges and universities nationwide.
 Prevention is possible; today’s focus must be on interventions that have a direct correlation with a decrease in suicide rates.
 Many universities’ suicide prevention programs engage in deploying various technological mechanisms, including online training courses, social networking, and the sheer power of social media.
 Using the power of technology, we are releasing the integral aspects of a comprehensive suicide prevention program.

 This article is by no means a conclusion but only one chapter in encouraging suicide prevention.
 “The problem to avoid is becoming an example at the next suicide awareness briefing.
 Our goal as educators is to use the unlimited power of knowledge to reduce or eliminate suicide examples.
 We have become a key component to the solution regardless if we are ready or not, and we are now a part of the first line of defense for preventing soldier suicides.

-Dr. Pietro Savo is a Full-time Professor in Trident’s Homeland Security department.
+Dr. Pietro Savo served as a Full-time Professor in Trident’s Homeland Security department.
 He was part of the team that developed the Associate of Science in Homeland Security program.
 A military veteran who has over 30 years of practitioner experience, he was the recipient of Trident’s 2019 Teaching Excellence Award.